-If you are interested in a car park space close to the Louvre Museum you have come to the right place!
+If you are interested in a parking close to the Louvre Museum you have come to the right place!
 Parclick can actually provide you with 100 car parks in Paris, and particularly close to the Louvre.

 Louvre Samaritaine car park is an ideal option for parking in while you visit the Louvre Museum.
 It is actually located in Place du Louvre, opposite the famous palace.
 There is also the fact that its rates are among the lowest which can be found in the sector.
 This secure care park also possesses a large number of spaces for individuals with special requirements.

-Last of all, there is Saint-Eustache car park which is also convenient in the event of Louvre Samaritaine being full.
-This Parisian car park also provides spaces for individuals with special requirements and is also equipped with a video surveillance system just like the other two car parks.
+Last of all, there is the Saint-Eustache car park which is also convenient in the event of the Louvre Samaritaine parking being full.
+This Parisian car park provides spaces for individuals with special requirements and is also equipped with a video surveillance system just like the other two car parks.

 If you prefer to go to the Louvre by metro, you can leave your car in one of the car parks outside the center of Paris and take one of the following metro lines:

 Line 1 – Get off at Palais-Royal / Musée du Louvre station

 Line 7 – Get off at Palais-Royal / Musée du Louvre station